gpdoud/nand2tetris/README2.md

 `call function N` where N is nbr of args pushed onto the stack

+`call` pops the args off the stack and onto the ARG

 pushed onto the stack are: return addr, LCL, ARG, THIS, THAT

 set current ARG ptr set to position of 1st arg on the stack (ARG = SP - 5 - N)